 By posting high-quality photos, relevant videos, and engaging captions, you can get personal while remaining professional by posting on your social media feeds and utilizing the “stories” feature on Instagram and Facebook.

-You can also promote your Shopify store on social media by investing in paid ads.
+You can also promote your Shopify store by investing in social media ads.
 While original content can only go so far on its own, if you put a little money behind your posts, you can reach a substantially larger audience.
-There are two key ways to reach your future customers on social media:
+There are two key ways to reach your future customers on social media.

 Demographic and interest targeting are perfect for brands with target audiences that share certain characteristics, such as age, location, gender, education level, hobbies, and more.